tonnycse/Fifa/README.md

 **FIFA Homepage Testing with Playwright (TypeScript)**

-This project uses Playwright with TypeScript to automate testing of the FIFA homepage.
-It is part of a personal portfolio to demonstrate testing skills.
+This project uses Playwright with TypeScript to automate testing of the FIFA homepage, including testing the title, logo, and navigation bar.

 **Prerequisites**